RioTwWks/TBPgoogleSheets/README.md

 python-dotenv==1.0.1
 ```

-Create a file .env in the root of the project and add the following variables to it:
+🔡Create a file .env in the root of the project and add the following variables to it:

 ```
 BOT_TOKEN=